Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

   $ python3 calling_script.py

-If everything ran perfectly and you included the above print statements, you should get something similar to the following output for ``H``.
-The columns might be rearranged as follows.
+If everything ran perfectly and you included the above print statements, you should get something similar to the following output for ``H`` (although the columns might be rearranged).

 .. code-block::